-GPO No. Graduate Programme Outcomes GPO No. 1 Disciplinary Knowledge & Critical Thinking: Articulate knowledge of one or more disciplines that form a part of UG programme.
+GPO No. Graduate Programme Outcomes Disciplinary Knowledge & Critical Thinking: Articulate knowledge of one or more disciplines that form a part of UG GPO No. 1 programme.
 Critically think, analyse, apply and evaluate various information and follow scientific approach to the development of knowledge.
-GPO No. 2 Communication Skill: Communicate thoughts and ideas clearly in writing and orally.
-Develop careful listening, logical thinking and proficiency in interpersonal communication.
-GPO No. 3 Environmental Awareness: Sustainable approach to use of natural resources.
-Capable of addressing issues, promoting values and give up practices that harm the ecosystem and our planet.
-GPO No. 4 Ethical Awareness: Uphold ethics/morals in all spheres of life.
+Communication Skill: GPO No. 2 Communicate thoughts and ideas clearly in writing and orally.
+Develop G1 O 110.
+2 careful listening, logical thinking and proficiency in interpersonal communication.
+Environmental Awareness: GPO No. 3 Sustainable approach to use of natural resources.
+Capable of addressing 010110.3 issues, promoting values and give up practices that harm the ecosystem and our planet.
+Ethical Awareness: GPO No. 4 Uphold ethics/morals in all spheres of life.
 Identify and avoid unethical behaviour in all aspects of work.
-GPO No. 5 Social Commitment: Be aware of individual roles in society as nation builders, contributing to the betterment of society.
+Social Commitment: GPO No. 5 Be aware of individual roles in society as nation builders, contributing to GI O 110.
+3 the betterment of society.
 Foster social skills to value fellow beings and be aware of one's responsibilities as international citizens.
-GPO No. 6 Lifelong learners: Equip students to be life long learners.
+Lifelong learners: GPO No. 6 Equip students to be life long learners.
 Be flexible to take up the changing demands of work place as well as for personal spheres of activities.

 PSO NO. PROGRAMME SPECIFIC OUTCOME 1.
 Define Historicity and Contemporaneity of Language and Literature 2.
 Describe how daily activities and affairs are linked with social and cultural activities 3.
 Implement linguistic and communicative abilities.
 4. Deconstruct cultural conventions and attribute novelty in research 5.
 Evaluate and rationally critique literary texts 6.
 Generate Alternate Styles of Writing 7.
 Compare and contrast English Literatures across the world 8.
-Enable students to improve their overall Communication and writing skill required for various job opportunities.
-9. Understanding the basic concept of psychology as a scientific discipline
+Understand basic accounting concepts and enable students to prepare the financial statements of business organizations.
+9. Enable students to improve their overall Communication and writing skill required for various job opportunities.
+10 Enhanced Knowledge on Office Management